-Ultimately, we recommend maintaining a healthy scalp by employing a regular hair care routine using a Clarifying Shampoo to thoroughly cleanse your scalp and apply a Scalp Serum to keep your scalp moisturized and calm.
-Finding a shampoo and conditioner for natural hair is a good place to get started.
-Ingredients such as Lavender Oil and Peppermint Oil have been known to have anti-inflammatory properties that can be helpful for irritated scalps.
+Ultimately, we recommend maintaining a healthy scalp by employing a regular hair care routine using a Clarifying Shampoo to thoroughly cleanse your scalp & apply a Scalp Serum to keep your scalp moisturized & calm.
+Finding a shampoo & conditioner for natural hair is a good place to get started.
+Ingredients such as Lavender Oil & Peppermint Oil have been known to have anti-inflammatory properties that can be helpful for irritated scalps.

-To be clear, PATTERN is not a medical company and we are not medical experts, but some forms of dandruff may also require the medical assistance and consultation of a doctor.
+To be clear, PATTERN is not a medical company & we are not medical experts, but some forms of dandruff may also require the medical assistance & consultation of a doctor.
 Sometimes dandruff is not merely caused by a dry scalp, but rather a scalp disorder such as psoriasis, seborrheic dermatitis, eczema, or a yeast infection.